ngs-lang/ngs/doc/ngslang.1.md

 In **commands syntax** it is possible to switch to **code syntax** in one of the following ways:

-	ls
-	{ code syntax here }
+	ls { code syntax here }

-	ls ${ code that computes the file name and returns a string, spaces don't matter, expaned into single argument of ls }
+	ls ${ code that computes the file name and returns a string, spaces don't matter, expanded into single argument of ls }

 	# Expands to zero or more positional arguments to ls
 	ls $*{ code that computes the files names and returns array of strings.
-Spaces don't matter, each element is expaned into single argument of ls }
+Spaces don't matter, each element is expanded into single argument of ls }